srabanachaudhuri/srabanachaudhuri.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-I am

-# Srabana Chaudhuri
-### I am a user-first product enthusiast
+# I am a user-first product enthusiast
-I am a graduate student at Purdue University.
+I am a first year graduate student at Purdue University.
 <br/> I study MS in industrial engineering management <br/> with a focus on cognitive theories and human factors <br/> that influence our interaction with digital interfaces